The Technology M&A Review: Russia

 - the Arbitration Centre at the Russian Union of Industrialists and Entrepreneurs;

-- Russian Arbitration Center at the Russian Institute of Modern Arbitration;
+- the Russian Arbitration Centre at the Russian Institute of Modern Arbitration;

-- the National Center for Sports Arbitration at the Sports Arbitration Chamber; and
+- the National Centre for Sports Arbitration at the Sports Arbitration Chamber;

 However, as mentioned above, to be eligible to settle corporate disputes arbitrable under a special procedure, a PAI must also adopt a special set of rules for arbitration of corporate disputes and deposit them with the Ministry of Justice of the Russian Federation.
 To date, of the seven PAIs listed above, only the first four have done so and therefore can settle corporate disputes arbitrable under a special procedure.